 Royal Presents at Osborne

-This year we're celebrating 200 years since the births of Queen Victoria and Prince Albert, who were born on 24 May and 26 August 1819 respectively.
+In 2019, we celebrated 200 years since the births of Queen Victoria and Prince Albert, born on 24 May and 26 August 1819 respectively.

 Images - Royal Collection Trust / © Her Majesty Queen Elizabeth II 2019